Microsoft Copilot Is Getting Autonomous Agents: What AutoPilot Means for Your Workday (2026)

 Scout handles the scheduling and coordination layer of knowledge work: it proactively schedules and coordinates meetings across time zones, generates preparation materials before important calls, flags when you have an upcoming deliverable and blocks focus time on your calendar, spots stalled decisions before they become blockers, and learns your work patterns over time through something Microsoft calls 'Work IQ.'
 It connects to Teams, Outlook, OneDrive, and SharePoint — the four apps where most of that data lives.

-When is the new unified Copilot launching?+
+When is the unified Copilot actually rolling out?+

-What Copilot features are being cut?+
+What Copilot features are being cut, and when?+

 Do I need a new subscription to use Scout or AutoPilot agents?+